SSSGLQ/InHouseApp/README.md

 - Implement staff list page and navigation from login page
 - Replace third party library to native library when display avatar
 - test: unit test and error handling
+- Add last page button and make creation of RetrofitClient reusable